bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:46:43

 We've been talking a lot about the provable security of these schemes.
-And that is obviously one impediment for some combinations we have more confidence about than others.
+And that is obviously one impediment, for some combinations we have more confidence about than others.
-I'd say like the nesting question is much harder than some other questions and so forth.
+I'd say the nesting question is much harder than some other questions and so forth.
-But there is another question too, and that is standardizing all these things and integration in parts of the ecosystem because just having the consensus rules that are compatible with it and a spec or a scheme or a paper that says you can do half aggregated adapter signatures, blah, blah, blah, isn't enough.
+But there is another question too, and that is standardizing all these things and integration in parts of the ecosystem because just having the consensus rules that are compatible with it and a spec or a scheme or a paper that says you can do half aggregated adaptor signatures, blah, blah, blah, isn't enough.
 There's a need for how do we make things use them and interact with using them.
 And so, MuSig2 for that now, which is making great progress, that's not the end of the story, right?
 We will need probably how to integrate it in descriptors, how to integrate it in PSBT.